|1||Mount Hood Village, Oregon|

 Fort Worth has a large oil and gas industry, primarily revolving around the Barnett Shale.
 While the industry has been stable in recent years, there has been an uptick in illegal emissions from petroleum companies across Texas.
 Facilities in the North Texas area were responsible for releasing nearly 80,000 pounds of non-authorized air pollution in 2017, up 27 percent from 2016.4

 The COVID-19 pandemic of 2020 resulted in city-wide lockdown measures in order to reduce the spread of the virus.
 These measures led to reduced traffic and industry and are expected to have contributed to a drop in Fort Worth’s AQI.
-It is yet to be seen how this will affect annual averages for 2020.
-Experts warn that any improvements linked to COVID-19 lockdowns are only short-term, and sustainable solutions are needed to combat worsening Fort Worth air pollution levels in the long term.
+The data regarding air quality recorded over 2020 is now available, as shown below in the article.
+Experts warned that any improvements linked to COVID-19 lockdowns may only short-term, and sustainable solutions are needed to combat worsening Fort Worth air pollution levels in the long term.

 Fort Worth, which is located only 30 miles from Dallas, is similarly challenged by transport and industrial emissions, primarily from petroleum activity.
 According to a report from Frontier Group and the Environment America Research and Policy Center, 52% of all PM2.5 and ozone pollution in Texas is estimated to come from vehicle exhaust, while petroleum-related industry accounts for roughly 21 percent.5